John-Barnes/RepData_PeerAssessment1/PA1_template.md

 Yet the mean and median are almost the same; the overall center didn't change much, but the distribution changed fairly drastically.

-The most likely cause of this is simply that because missing values were concentrated in 8 days, and because the average for each interval was used, each of those 8 days received the same interpolated values.
-This in turn meant that all eight missing days were assigned the same sum,and all of them were added to the central column.
+This is because missing values were concentrated in 8 days, and because the average for each interval was used, each of those 8 days received the same interpolated values.
+This in turn assigned all eight missing days the same total steps, so all 8 missing days were added to the central column.
 Inspection shows, in fact, that in the original histogram, there were 12 values in the central column range, corresponding to the range 10,000-11,250, and in the new graph there are 20, with no other column of the histogram changed.
 To further verify this,